bitcoin-api/bitcoin-api-full-stack/README.md

 **b)** Transfer Tree Deploy🌲🌳 Code

-In this step you set up the tree deploy code.
+This step explains how to set up the tree deploy code.

 To transfer the tree deploy code first you must create a `/1-backend/giraffeDeploy/plantTree.sh` file (gitignored).
 A template is provided at `/1-backend/giraffeDeploy/plantTree.template.sh`.